skoczen/polytester/README.md

     For reference, `result` is an object with the following attributes:

     - `results.output` - The stdout and stderr, in the order produced while running.
+    - `results.cleaned_output` - `results.output`, but stripped of all ANSI colors and escape codes.
     - `results.retcode` - The return code.
     - `results.parser` - An instance of the parser class. (i.e. you can call `result.parser.num_failed(result)`).
     - `results.passed` - A boolean indicating if the tests have passed. `None` until a definitive answer is known.